VictorFeller/VictorFeller/README.md

 ### Hi there, I'm Victor Feller 👋

-I'm a bachelor Student in Business Information Technology at Haute école de gestion Arc, Neuchâtel, Switzerland.
+I'm a partial time Software engineer and bachelor Student in Business Information Technology at Haute école de gestion Arc, Neuchâtel, Switzerland.
-I'm currently working with Java, especially Data Structures, Oracle PL/SQL, XML and Python in me free time.
+I'm currently working for an IT company specialized in Swiss social insurance.
+These activities involve working with Java, Data Structures, REST, Oracle PL/SQL, SQL, XML, JSON and Python in me free time.

 <!-----
 ### Connect with me:-->